darwinia-network/darwinia-docs-deprecated/docs/builder/ethereum-api.md

 DVM(Darwinia Virtual Machine) is fully compatible with EVM (Ethereum Virtual Machine) in Darwinia Network.

-You can use `web3.js` or other ethereum libs to interact with Darwinia using Ethereum compactible RPC api.
+You can use `web3.js` or other [ethereum tools](#dev-tools) to interact with Darwinia using Ethereum compactible RPC api.

 ## RPC List